Update November 10 2018

 Update: See this video on upgrading the engraver.

 And here it is, up and running at last.
-I have some cardboard in there and clearly the unit has the capacity to engrave, however, it came out with vague edges so I have some focusing to do, preferably without putting my eyes in peril.
-I need a little more info for that.
+I have some cardboard in there and clearly the unit has the capacity to engrave, however, it came out with vague edges so I initially had some focusing to do.

 Attempt 1.
 Very small text (14pt in computer printer terms).
 Came out in reverse, but even using the LOW setting on the laser thinking I might test paper for speed, I managed to go clean through half a dozen sheets.
 Clearly I need to master the use of speed.
-However, everything worked and now I know there is no shortage of available power.
+However, everything worked and now I know there is no shortage of available power or, indeed, resolution.

 Sitting on a box, this A3 engraver has yet to be tidied up but if you want promotion pictures there are lots of websites for that.